Skip to Content

 And, for the first round of groups, that answer is “no.”

 This is a change in how things have been done in the past (where previously everybody that wished to ride had to be in the park).
-Now, the first round of boarding groups open up at 7 a.m., and guests with a valid Disney Park Pass reservation will be able to request to join from anywhere.
+Now, the first round of boarding groups open up at 7 a.m., and eligible guests will be able to request to join from anywhere.

 The second boarding group opportunity (which is at 1 p.m.) is different, however.